8891689/Bitcoin-PublicKey-Extractor/README.md

 Note: Hard-coding the RPC password directly into the script will bring certain security risks.
 Please test it with an empty wallet with no balance.
 Ensure the script file has appropriate access permissions.

 # Install Dependencies
-This script requires the requests and base58 libraries.
+This script requires the requests library.
 You can install them using pip:
 ```
 pip install requests
 ```